elki-project/elki-project.github.io/tutorial/hierarchical_clustering.md

 Instead of extracting our own `Clustering<Model>` result, we just return the hierarchy:

 {% highlight java %}
-return new PointerHierarchyRepresentationResult<>(ids, parent, height);
+return new PointerHierarchyRepresentationResult(ids, parent, height, dq.getDistanceFunction().isSquared());
 {% endhighlight %}

 (which obviously is substantially less code than in \[\#ReturningaClustering\])

-Finally, we want our algorithm to implement the `HierarchicalClusteringAlgorithm` interface, which requires some simple changes to the parent class generics, the return type of the run method, and the addition of a simple type getter to let users query our returned distance type (we always produce `DoubleDistance`).
+Finally, we want our algorithm to implement the `HierarchicalClusteringAlgorithm` interface, which requires some simple changes to the parent class generics, and the return type of the run method.

 {% highlight java %}
-public class NaiveAgglomerativeHierarchicalClustering<O, D extends NumberDistance<D, ?>>
+public class NaiveAgglomerativeHierarchicalClustering<O>
-    extends AbstractDistanceBasedAlgorithm<O, D, PointerHierarchyRepresentationResult<DoubleDistance>>
+    extends AbstractDistanceBasedAlgorithm<O, PointerHierarchyRepresentationResult>
-    implements HierarchicalClusteringAlgorithm<DoubleDistance> {
+    implements HierarchicalClusteringAlgorithm {
 ...
-  public PointerHierarchyRepresentationResult<DoubleDistance> run(Database db, Relation<O> relation) {
+  public PointerHierarchyRepresentationResult run(Database db, Relation<O> relation) {
 ...
-  }
-...
-  @Override
-  public DoubleDistance getDistanceFactory() {
-    return DoubleDistance.FACTORY;
   }
 {% endhighlight %}